Segment the imagery

 Every training sample that you make is added to the wizard.
 Although you have only drawn training samples on roofs, each training sample currently exists as its own class.
-You'll eventually want all gray roofs to be classified as the same value, so you'll merge the training samples that you've created into one class.
+Eventually, you want all gray roofs to be classified as the same value, so you will merge the training samples that you created into one class.

 - In the wizard, click the first row to select it.
 Press Shift and click the last row to select all the training samples.

 - Above the list of training samples, click the Collapse button.

 The training samples collapse into one class.
 You can continue to add more training samples for gray roofs and merge them into the Gray Roofs class.
 Ultimately, the Gray Roofs class should have training samples on roofs throughout the entire image (not every roof needs a training sample, but more coverage is more likely to yield a satisfactory classification).